paraam/tr069-simulator/README.md

 <b>How to use:</b><br>
 To run this simulator,<br>
-1. download the tr069-0.6.2-SNAPSHOT.jar available under target directory within this repository.<br>
+1. download the project and unzip it to a suitable location.<br>
-2. download the simulator.yml and the agent.csv files available from the root directory.<br>
+2. Modify the agent.csv configuration file available in the root directory.<br>

 <b>agent.csv</b> file is the csv configuration file that contains the following:<br>
 <div class="highlight"><pre>